glasnt/talks/2015_10_OSDC_JavaScript/slides.md

 ---

 > "[D]: 'I hate writing JavaScript.<br> <!-- .slide: class="center" -->
-> I know, I'll write some JavaScript to fix it.'
+> I know, I'll write some JavaScript<br>to fix it.'
 >
 > This is how Angular happens."